Chilean battleship Almirante Latorre: Early career

 After the end of the war in Europe, Chile began to seek additional ships to bolster its fleet.
 The United Kingdom offered many of its surplus warships, including the two remaining Invincible-class battlecruisers.
-The news that Chile could possibly acquire two Invincibles kindled a major uproar in the country, with naval officers publicly denouncing such an action and instead promoting the virtues of submarines and aircraft on the basis of lower costs and their performance in the First World War.
-The nations of South America worried that an attempt to regain the title of "the first naval power in South America" would start another naval arms race.
+The news that Chile could possibly acquire those two capital ships started an uproar in the country, with naval officers publicly denouncing such an action and instead promoting the virtues of submarines and aircraft on the basis of lower costs and their performance in the First World War.
+Other nations of South America worried that an attempt to regain the title of "the first naval power in South America", as The New York Times put it, would start another naval arms race.

-In the end, Chile purchased only Canada and four destroyers in April 1920, all of which had been ordered by Chile prior to the war's outbreak and requisitioned by the British for the war.
+In the end, Chile purchased only Canada and four destroyers in April 1920, all of which had been ordered by Chile prior to the war's outbreak and requisitioned by the British.
 The total cost of the five ships was less than a third of what Chile was due to pay for Almirante Latorre in 1914.
 Canada was renamed Almirante Latorre once again and formally handed over to the Chilean government on 27 November 1920.
 It departed Plymouth the same day with two of the destroyers, Riveros and Almirante Uribe, under the command of Admiral Luis Gomez Carreño.
 They arrived in Chile on 20 February 1921, where they were welcomed by Chile's president, Arturo Alessandri.
 Almirante Latorre was made the flagship of the navy.

 In its capacity as flagship of the Chilean Navy, Almirante Latorre was frequently utilized by the president for various functions.
 In the aftermath of the magnitude 8.5 1922 Vallenar earthquake, Almirante Latorre was used to transport Alessandri to the affected area.
-The ship also brought "tents, medical supplies, rations, clothing and 2,000,000 pesos" for those affected.
+The ship also brought necessary supplies (including shelter, food, and money) for those affected.
 By 1923, Chile only had Almirante Latorre, a cruiser, and five destroyers in commission, leading The New York Times to remark "experts would probably place Chile third in potential sea power [after Brazil and Argentina]".
 While Almirante Latorre was individually more powerful than the Brazilian or Argentine dreadnoughts, they had two each to Chile's one.
 Compounding this was a lack of modern cruisers to accompany the lone dreadnought.
 In 1924, Almirante Latorre hosted the president again when he visited Talcahuano for the grand opening of a new naval drydock there.
-After the fall of the January Junta in 1925, the dreadnought hosted the returning President Alessandri during a Naval Review in Valparaíso; while on board, he gave a speech to senior naval officials to assure them that his new government "was for all Chileans, and not partisan in its inspiration".
+After the fall of the January Junta in 1925, the dreadnought hosted the returning President Alessandri during a fleet review in Valparaíso; while on board, he gave a speech to senior naval officials to assure them that his new government "was for all Chileans, and not partisan in its inspiration".
 In September, the last month of his term, Alessandri received the United Kingdom's Edward, Prince of Wales, on board the battleship.
 The visit briefly quelled domestic unrest, and it marked the beginning of negotiations for a British naval mission, which arrived in the following year.